|MICHAEL BOYETT BRONZES

 (Taken from the introduction of “The Alamo” Soundtrack)

-the early pioneers forged westward, this town was their last contact with civilization.
-It was literally
+As the early pioneers forged westward, this town was their last contact with civilization.
+It

-adventurous spirits of the first families that helped to establish and settle the great state of Texas.
+and adventurous spirits of the first families that helped to establish and settle the great

 “El Camino Real” or “The King’s Highway.”